Benjamin-Medina/garden/content/notes/Fear of Blogging.md

 Who's can see?
 What are they going to think?
 Will it come to haunt me?
 Should I care?

-I've started to read *Show your Work*, orginally recommended by [[My journey through information|Ali Abdaul]].
+I've started to read *Show your Work*, originally recommended by [[My journey through information|Ali Abdaul]].
 I really enjoy its consumption, and the motivating feeling brought from each chapter.

 [[202205050732]]

-Fear of not doing mangaement right.
+Fear of not doing management right.
 I have lots of thoughts, so content shouldn't be a problem.
-Will I keep checking meatrics, expecting immediate traction?
+Will I keep checking metrics, expecting immediate traction?